impensavel/essence/docs/XML.md

             'email'   => 'string(Email)',
         ),
         'handler' => function ($element, array $properties, &$data) {
-            // skip to the next /Persons/Person element if the email is invalid if (filter_var($properties['email'], FILTER_VALIDATE_EMAIL) === false) {
+            // Skip to the next /Persons/Person element if the email is invalid if (filter_var($properties['email'], FILTER_VALIDATE_EMAIL) === false) {
                 return '/Persons/Person';
             }

-            // do something with the data, otherwise },
+            // Do something with the data, otherwise },
     ),
     '/Persons/Person/Addresses/Address' => array(